-In the Navigation pane, click Create Restore Job, select Plug-in for DB2 from the Plugin Type list, select the applicable saveset, and click Next.
+1 In the Navigation pane, click Create Restore Job, select Plug-in for DB2 from the Plugin Type list, select the applicable saveset, and click Next.

-- 2 To rename a database, do the following: - a Select the database on the Create Selection Set page. - b From the Actions list, select Rename. - c In the Rename/Relocate dialog box, enter the new name in the Rename box, and click Ok.
+- 2 To rename a database, do the following: - a On the Create Selection Set page, click the applicable database, and select Rename from the context menu. - b In the Rename/Relocate dialog box, enter the new name in the Rename box, and click Ok.